WolfElkan/hst3/README.md

   **people** handles the students, families and faculty, as well as new family sign up.

   **program** handles the HST curriculum, including courses, enrollments and student eligibility.
-(This app is unrelated to the printed program handed out at shows to audience members, and the name of the app may be changed [if desired](#optional-features).)
+(This app is unrelated to the printed program handed out at shows to audience members, and the name of the app may be changed [if desired](issues/17).)

   **radmin** handles administrative tasks such as invoice processing, audition results and course creation.
 It would have been called `admin` but that clashes with the Django backend.
 Besides we're rad enough, aren't we?

   **reports** handles the printable course rosters and any other printed reports.
-New reports can be added [very quickly](#optional-features)
+New reports can be added [very quickly](issues/2)

   **rest** is a slightly buggy backend database interface.
 This app handles the pages that tech support would be looking at when helping customers.

 ### Low-Priority Apps

   These apps are not necessary for the May signup blitz, and theoretically could be built over the summer.
-(However, I probably can also have them ready before the 2018 shows [if needed](#optional-features))
+(However, I probably can also have them ready before the 2018 shows if needed:

   **shows** would handle scene conflicts, and anything else related only to the shows.